cyohan21/Auth/README.md

 # Auth

 Auth is an open-source authentication application designed for reuse.
 It contains a Next.js client and a Node/Express server that relies on Prisma and JSON Web Tokens (JWT).
+The frontend interface is now feature complete, providing pages for registration, login and password recovery.

 ## Features